Economic Governance for People or for the Banks? Is stronger economic and social policy coordination necessary at EU level?

 What effect will these measures have on societies within member states?
 Is austerity really the best way out of the crisis?
 Putting Brussels' lobbyists on the map.
 Skip to main content Putting Brussels' lobbyists on the map September 21st 2011 The power of lobbies Our unique new guide to the hidden world of corporate lobbying in Brussels is now available, highlighting the players, the locations, and the tactics used by big business to influence decision making in the European Union.

 The new edition of the Lobby Planet to Brussels’ EU quarter features a guide to some of the biggest lobby players operating in Brussels, as well as three thematic tours, highlighting the carbon lobby, the finance lobby and the agribusiness lobby.
 The guide also features a specially-commissioned cartoon of Brussels’ lobbyists at work, and full colour maps to guide you through the streets and squares of the EU quarter.

 The Commission is currently reviewing regulation of the market following a number of fraud cases and leaked documents suggest that it will include carbon trading under the revised Market in Financial Instruments Directive.
 According to Letting the market play, lobbyists from the International Emissions Trading Association – the main body representing carbon traders - and BusinessEurope have sought to minimise new regulations, with BusinessEurope claiming “no further regulation” is needed.
-Report author Oscar Reyes said: “Carbon markets are a playground for fraudsters and speculators.
-Financial regulations are the Commission’s belated attempt to trim the excesses, but the problems lie at the core.
+Lobby Planet report shows Brussels spinning with corporate influence.
+Austerity forever.